Gadreel/dcserver/README.md

 # dcServer
 Web server, database and CMS

-## Schedule
+## Status

-With 14 production clients, dcServer is proving to be a successful multipurpose web server.
-While our source code is open and published we are not yet ready to provide builds.
-This project will undergo a migration to OpenJDK 11 during 2019, focusing on the Corretto 11 release.
-Once the migration is complete we will provide builds and documentation.
+With 20 production websites, dcServer is proving to be a successful multipurpose web server.
+The project has recently been migrated to OpenJDK 11 (spring 2019), using the Corretto 11 release.
+The source code compiles.
+Project lacks documentation on how to run and code using dcServer - planned for summer and fall of 2019.

 ## Download